Biden and Trump agree to presidential debates on June 27 and Sept. 10

 - Agree to the debate's rules and format

-- Receive at least 15% in four separate national polls of registered or likely voters that meet CNN standards.
+- Receive at least 15% in four separate national polls of registered or likely voters that meet CNN or ABC News standards.

 Mr. Biden and Trump are the only two candidates seeking the presidency who qualify under those terms so far.
 It's unlikely that Robert F. Kennedy, Jr., who is running as an independent, will be on the stage because of the polling requirement and number of states where he has secured access to the ballot.